AymaneSab/Analyse-des-donnees-des-interactions-des-utilisateurs-dans-la-plateforme-Mastadon/README.md

 - Document all personal data ingested from Mastodon and how it is processed and stored.
 - Ensure all data processing activities comply with GDPR regulations.

-Feel free to use this README file as a reference for your project's documentation.
-If you have any questions or need further assistance, please don't hesitate to ask.